LowenMistoul/testplank/README.txt

 I also realised that the arrow SVG needed some changes to be able to fit with the over animation I added nothing really fancy I think

+Came back at a problem I had yesterday and tried a new solution with fresh eyes

+On the mobile part I was woried about the definition of the Cards so I added a border and a subtle hover effect .